innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 <!-- #endregion -->

 <!-- #region activity=true -->
-### My Observations
+### My observations

-*Click on the arrow in the sidebar to reveal my observations.*
+*Click on the arrow in the sidebar or run this cell to reveal my observations.*
 <!-- #endregion -->

 <!-- #region activity=true -->
-The gyro sensor values follow a stepped trace in the chart, dropping by 90 or so every time the robot turns a corner, corresponding to a right angled turn counter-clockwise.
+The gyro sensor values follow a stepped trace in the chart, dropping by 90 or so every time the robot turns a corner, corresponding to a right-angled turn anticlockwise.
 The values oscillate as the robot proceeds, wiggling as it follows the edge of the line.
 The width (as measured along the x-axis) of each step is roughly the same, so the robot is describing a square.

-I also note that the angle count is not a direction; it seems to be an accumulated count of degrees turned in a particular direction.
-If the robot were to turn the other way I would expect the count to go down.
+I also noticed that the angle count is not a direction: it seems to be an accumulated count of degrees turned in a particular direction.
+If the robot were to turn the other way then I would expect the count to go down.
 I even did a little experiment to check that.
 <!-- #endregion -->

 ```python activity=true